Timeline of spaceflight

 For the purpose of these lists, a spaceflight is defined as any flight that crosses the Kármán line, the FAI-recognized edge of space, which is 100 km above mean sea level (AMSL).
-The timeline contains all flights which have crossed the edge of space, were intended to do so but failed, or are planned in the near future.
-Significant test flights of spaceflight systems may be listed even if they were not planned to reach space.
+The timeline contains all the flights which have either crossed the edge of space, were intended to do so but failed, or are planned in the near future.
+Notable test flights of spaceflight systems may be listed even if they were not planned to reach space.
 Some lists are further divided into orbital launches (sending a payload into orbit, whether successful or not) and suborbital flights (e.g. ballistic missiles, sounding rockets, experimental spacecraft).